 Cycling for Your Bogotá Travels

-With more than 300 kilometers of biking routes, or ciclorutas, bicyclists can witness the full scope of Bogotá’s sights and sounds.
+Through its hundreds of kilometers of biking routes, or ciclorutas, bicyclists can witness the full scope of Bogotá’s sights and sounds.
 The main network circulates between work and education areas towards denser residential centers.
 Secondary networks guide tourists toward various attractions and parks throughout the city.
 Hundreds of thousands of locals and tourists travel along this massive network for pleasure, but the network is also so extensive and conveniently situated that students and businesspeople frequently use them to go about their daily travels rather than relying on personal vehicles or public transportation.

 Anyone with a green thumb or a tight transportation budget can benefit tremendously from using this network regardless of their traveling needs.
 However, those who want to make use of the city’s convenient shuttles and buses will find that the biking network has been integrated with the TransMilenio system, which provides parking for cyclists.